-Warning: You must keep to the period of stay allowed by your visa.
-Misuse and overstay may result in your being expelled and banned from obtaining a new visa for a certain period of time.
+You should never overstay your visa validity.
+Misuse of visa and overstay may result in your being expelled and banned from entry into the Slovak Republic or Schengen area for a certain period of time.

 What do I have to do upon my arrival in Slovakia?

-Foreign nationals who have been granted a short-stay or long-stay visa, or who are exempt from the visa requirement upon entry, are obliged to inform, within three days of their arrival, a competent police department of the commencement, place and anticipated length of their stay.
-EEA nationals or foreign nationals with a preferential status are required to do so within ten working days of their arrival.
+Third country nationals who have been granted a short-stay or long-stay visa, or who are exempt from the visa requirement upon entry, are obliged to inform, within three days of their arrival, a competent police department of the commencement, place and anticipated length of their stay.
+The nationals of EU/EEA or Swiss Confederation and their family members or foreign nationals with a preferential status are required to do so within ten working days of their arrival.

-Which countries are part of the European Economic Area (EEA)?
+Which countries are part of the European Union and the European Economic Area (EEA)?

 Member states of the European Union are: Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Ireland, Italy, Cyprus, Lithuania, Latvia, Luxembourg, Hungary, Malta, Germany, The Netherlands, Poland, Portugal, Romania, Austria, Greece, Slovakia, Slovenia, United Kingdom*, Spain, Sweden.